 What if I have none of these skills?

 No worries!
 If you are serious about becoming a digital nomad, you can start learning these skills.
 There are hundreds of tutorials, courses and material out there for each and every one of them.
+Our partner blog, Bright Nomad, has created a list of digital nomad courses.
 Just find what you like or would like to learn and go for it.

 The Soft Skills